-We won’t keep you in suspense while we sing the praises of RRSP contributions.
-The RRSP deadline for contributing for the previous calendar year is March 1.
+We’d like to sing the praises of RRSP contributions.
+But first the important date: the deadline for contributions to an RRSP for the previous calendar year is March 1.